DMDD-Spring2023-Team-07/Team-7-Final-Project/README.md

 Note: All the steps needs to be run as 'Clound_Wallet_Admin' unless until mentioned otherwise.

 1. Execute '1_Security_Rules' as 'Cloud_Wallet_Admin'
-   Switch user credentials to for DB_ADMIN to connect
+1.5.Switch user credentials to for DB_ADMIN to connect
 2. Execute '2_Sequences" as 'DB_ADMIN'
 3. Execute '3_Table_and_Inserts' as 'DB_ADMIN'
 4. Execute '4_Functions' as 'DB_ADMIN'